Martina Müller (tennis): Career

-Coached by her father, Reinhard Müller, Martina had her best success on clay courts: she won her only WTA Tour singles title at the Budapest Grand Prix and one WTA Tour doubles title in 's-Hertogenbosch.
-On the ITF Women's Circuit, she won ten singles and ten doubles titles in her career.
-On 2 April 2007, she reached a career-high WTA ranking of world No. 33.
-In February 2008, she peaked at No. 47 in the doubles rankings.
+Coached by her father, Reinhard Müller, Martina had her best results on clay courts: she won her only WTA Tour singles title at the Budapest Grand Prix and a WTA Tour doubles title in 's-Hertogenbosch on grass.
+On the ITF Women's Circuit, she won ten singles and ten doubles titles.
+On 2 April 2007, she reached a career-high WTA ranking of 33.
+In February 2008, she peaked at No. 47 in the WTA doubles rankings.

 In 2007, she started the year with middling results, reaching the second round at the Australian Open, losing to Elena Dementieva in three sets.
 From January to April, Müller never came past the second round of a tournament.
-In May, at the Qatar German Open in Berlin, she defeated Eleni Daniilidou and 13th seed Shahar Pe'er to reach the round of 16 where she lost to Svetlana Kuznetsova 3–6, 2–6.
+In May, at the German Open in Berlin, she defeated Eleni Daniilidou and 13th seed Shahar Pe'er to reach the round of 16 where she lost to Svetlana Kuznetsova 3–6, 2–6.
 She reached the second round of Roland Garros, losing to Dominika Cibulková, and the second round at Wimbledon, retiring against Agnieszka Radwańska.
 In the previous round, Müller double-bageled Anna Smashnova.
-She reached the final at the Internazionali Femminili di Palermo before being defeated by Hungarian Ágnes Szávay in two sets.
+She reached the final at the Palermo Ladies Open, before being defeated by Hungarian Ágnes Szávay in two sets.

 Müller married longtime boyfriend Florian Skibbe in August 2011 and subsequently announced her retirement.